 In the book series, the Gringotts wizarding bank is located inside Diagon Alley.
 In the movies, the exterior of the bank is a set inspired by Australia House on the Strand.
 The magnificent interior of the bank was filmed inside Australia House, but as the Australian High Commission is housed in the building, you’ll need a valid reason to get inside, such as a visa application.
 Otherwise, you’ll unfortunately be denied access.
 The beautiful exterior, however, is enough to marvel at outside.

 5. Grimmauld Place at Claremont Square

-To see what it’s like to stay in one of these gorgeous townhouses, check out this 1-bedroom apartment on Elgin Crescent in Notting Hill.
-This loft apartment has access to a magical private garden, the likes of which you can only find in London.
-Furthermore, by staying in an apartment during your visit to the city you’ll get to see what it’s like to live in London like a local!
+To see what it’s like to stay in one of these gorgeous townhouses, check out this 1-bedroom apartment in Chelsea.
+This apartment has access to a magical private garden, the likes of which you can only find in London.
+Furthermore, by staying in an apartment during your visit to the city, you’ll get to see what it’s like to live in London like a local!
 Have a look at our other vacation rental apartments in London to see our whole selection.